blake-regalia/worker.js/README.md

 #### Parallelize
-In this scenario, we can save a bit of time by dividing the task among multiple cores.
+In this scenario, we can save a bit of time by breaking down the transformation into multiple units, and then dividing the workload among multiple cores.

 First, we define tasks in *the-worker.js*:
 ```js